My experience with surgical menopause and HRT.Tina Brocklebank

 Hindsight is a wonderful thing, (and also the internet!)
 If only I had had the support I needed and the right advice and medication over the years…

-Looking back on those 12 years after the hysterectomy I can only say that I suffered with horrendous anxiety, excruciating migraines that would often last for 3 days, exhaustion, panic attacks, insomnia and terrible bouts of depression.
+Looking back on those 12 years after the hysterectomy I can only say that I suffered with terrible anxiety, excruciating migraines that would often last for 3 days, exhaustion, insomnia and bouts of depression.
 I thought it was just me, not an effect of the hormone deficiency due to having a surgical menopause, brought on by the hysterectomy.
 I was only 38.
 (I would later learn this is also called Premature ovarian insufficiency, or P.O.I.)

 I kept this to myself.
-Only my Husband and my daughter were witness to the suffering I, (and they) endured.
 I tried my best everyday to get up and function, and I did but it was a huge effort and a real struggle some days.
 38, Mum to a 9 year old, running my own makeup business and a home, also looking after elderly parents, not to mention house renovations!

 The days I had to work when I was at my worse, I mastered plastering on a smile, but behind it I felt so exhausted, lost and hopeless.
 No one would have had a clue that I was suffering.
 I did find that helping other people in my work, helped me take my mind off it, which I am very grateful for.